Is American Vandal Real? Is the Netflix Show a True Story?

 Is American Vandal a true story?

-There are a couple of things you should know right out of the gate about American Vandal, the new eight-part original series on Netflix that has a lot of people talking (Some people are indeed wondering whether American Vandal is a true story.)
+There are a couple of things you should know right out of the gate about American Vandal, the two-season original series on Netflix that has a lot of people talking (Some people are indeed wondering whether American Vandal is a true story.)

-For one, the mockumentary series is about dicks (literally.)
-For another, no, it’s not based on a real story, and it’s not a real documentary.
+For one, the first season of the mockumentary series is about dicks (literally.)
+The second season features the same two high school documentarians and is about a turd burglar.
+For another, no, neither season is based on a real story, and neither is a real documentary.
+It’s a spoof.
 (Warning: Plot spoilers ahead.)
-It is, however, hilarious, as more and more people are discovering.
+Both seasons are, however, hilarious, as more and more people are discovering.
+(Season 2 was available for streaming through Netflix in September 2018).

-It’s easy to see why the new, binge-worthy series is confusing some people into thinking it was based on a true story.
+It’s easy to see why the binge-worthy series is confusing some people into thinking it was based on a true story.
 The documentary style show is a tongue-in-cheek parody of the true-crime, defendant-focused, the system-is-rigged, maybe he was framed!, whodunit craze – think shows like Making a Murderer, Jinx, and Serial (the famous podcast is even mentioned by a character in American Vandal.)
 Those shows were based on real people, but American Vandal’s characters are actors.
 (It’s also a lewd high school comedy; one newspaper drew a comparison to American Pie.)

-Sorry to disappoint you if you were one of those people who thought there really was a Hanover High, and Dylan Maxwell really was expelled.
+Sorry to disappoint you if you were one of those people who thought there really was a Hanover High, and Dylan Maxwell really was expelled (or you thought a turd burglar was making kids sick in Bellevue, Washington.)
 Someone didn’t really paint dicks on teachers’ cars at Hanover High.
+No one dumped laxatives in the lemonade, either.
+(If you want to get a cast of characters for season 2, and learn who the fictional turd burglar was, though, you can read here.
+Warning: There are spoilers.)

-In fact, the show is so brilliant at skewering the tropes in the true crime docs that it’s going to be difficult to watch one of them again without thinking about big, red outlines of penises.
+In fact, the show is so brilliant at skewering the tropes in the true crime docs that it’s going to be difficult to watch one of them again without thinking about big, red outlines of penises or frantically crapping students.
 That’s going to make things difficult for Making a Murderer 2.
 First comes tragedy, then comes farce (not sure how you go back to tragedy after that.)

-No real-life character could possibly match the villainy of Mrs. Shapiro (and, no, she didn’t paint the dicks.
+No real-life character could possibly match the villainy of season 1’s Mrs. Shapiro (and, no, she didn’t paint the dicks.
 She’s far worse than that.)
+Season 2’s Mrs. Wexler is pretty villainous too.

 American Vandal borrows a lot from those shows’ style.
+Let’s talk about season one so you can see the origins of the documentarians’ trajectory.
 It’s ostensibly a documentary being filmed by two other high school students (who make up the “Morning Show 9” high school television broadcast).
 Thus, the show carries a real-life, documentary feel to it (sort of like the Blair Witch Project of crime parodies, with shades of Cold Justice and its whiteboards and suspect lists).
 Text messages and social media videos are spliced throughout the mockumentary, giving a behind-the-scenes, authentic air to the project that makes the viewer feel like he or she is watching scenes unfold in real time.
-It helps that the teachers are archetypes we all recognize; who didn’t have a taking-the-job-too-seriously uptight vice principal like Mr. Keene?
+Season 2 continues that pattern.
+It helps that the teachers in both seasons are archetypes we all recognize; who didn’t have a taking-the-job-too-seriously uptight vice principal like Mr. Keene?
 The gym teacher after the “hot moms,” the obnoxiously friendly Spanish teacher whose smile hides her malevolence, the physics teacher who confiscates cell phones for the whole semester, the over-sharing history teacher who tries too hard to fit in with the students: It’s all there.

+The second season borrows a lot from the first, although it changes the venue to a private school; however, everyone, from the cop to the grandma of a key suspect, feels real (they’re actors).
+As with season 1, season 2 plays with the notion of false confessions.
+The series borrows from true-crime TV by having characters narrate what happened.

-There’s a hashtag #whodrewthedicks too, but that’s part of the satire.
+In season 1, there’s a hashtag #whodrewthedicks too, but that’s part of the satire.
+Season 2 continues the pattern of presenting fake social media posts as if they’re real to give the show a true vibe.
 “A high school is rocked by an act of vandalism, but the top suspect pleads innocence and finds an ally in a filmmaker.
-A satirical true crime mystery,” Netflix admits in the tease.
+A satirical true crime mystery,” Netflix admits in the tease for season 1, giving away that the entire thing is fiction.

-Dylan Maxwell, the central character whose innocence is in question after someone draws penises on teachers’ cars (yes, that’s the plot), is played by actor Jimmy Tatro.
+Dylan Maxwell, the central character whose innocence is in question after someone draws penises on teachers’ cars in season 1 (yes, that’s the plot), is played by actor Jimmy Tatro.
 Documentary filmmaker Sam Ecklund is played by actor Griffin Gluck, and Tyler Alvarez plays Peter Maldonado.
 The teachers are fake too.
 Mr. Kraz, the cool teacher-without-boundaries, is played by Ryan O’Flanagan.
 You can see the full cast list here.
+Season 2 continues the trend of a misfit suspect who is easy for the cops to manipulate, however earnestly.

+In season 2, Kevin McClaine, the main suspect, is played by actor Travis Tope, who has had roles in movies and shows like Independence Day: Resurgence and Boardwalk Empire.
+Gluck and Maldonado reprise their roles.
+Yes, they’re all actors.

 Where have you seen Tatro before?
 His real-life story does share things in common with Dylan Maxwell’s.
 “Jimmy is an actor who started his career using YouTube, making sketches which were relevant to his college lifestyle at the University of Arizona in which he was part of the Pi Kappa Phi fraternity,” reports IMDB.
 “He and his friend Christian started the YouTube channel and series named ‘thejimmytatrochannel’ in 2011 which later switched to ‘LifeAccordingToJimmy.’
 He writes, produces, directs and stars in each of his sketches.”
 Genius casting if you ask us.
 The channel has 2.7 million subscribers.
 You can see it here.